![]() |

 From our deepest prehistory, storytellers worked in immediate contact with their audience.
 The bard or singer developed his tale as a chain of easily remembered rhymes and then picked up a lyre if he was Greek, or a harp if he was Irish, and chanted them in the great hall after dinner.
 If you, the audience, liked what you heard, you gave him table scraps and a cup of wine.
 If not, you pelted him with bones.

-Note: The chapter files are still in Adobe Acrobat™ PDF format, designed for an 8½x11-inch page.
+Note: The sample chapters are in Adobe Acrobat™ PDF format, designed for an 8½x11-inch page.
 You should have the Acrobat Reader installed on your system before clicking on the link.
-If you don’t have Reader, please visit Adobe Systems Incorporated to download this free software.
+If you don’t have Reader, please visit Adobe Systems Incorporated to download their free software.

 |